Last Updated September 1, 2022 at 12:50 PM

 - Orlando, Florida

 WalletHub arrived at its findings through a series of key performance indicators.
 These factors included cost of living, “veteran-friendliness,” livability, health and economy.
 Each measure was assigned a value, with the sum of all the factors ranging between 0 and 100.
-Tampa ranked at the top with a total score of 72.44, followed by Texas’ capital city (72.22) and Orlando (71.94) rounding out WalletHub’s latest list.
+Tampa ranked at the top with a total score of 72.44, followed by Texas’ capital city (72.22) and Orlando (71.94) rounding out WalletHub’s list.
+For an updated set of data, you can check WalletHub’s website here.

 What should veterans consider when choosing where to retire?